-- (xiv) a) The Company has an internal audit system commensurate with the size and nature of its business. - b) The internal audit reports of the Company issued till the date of the audit report, for the period under audit have been considered by us. - (xv) The Company has not entered into any non-cash transactions with its directors or persons connected with its directors and hence requirement to report on clause 3(xv) of the Order is not applicable to the Company. - (xvi) a) The provisions of section 45-IA of the Reserve Bank of India Act, 1934 (2 of 1934) are not applicable to the Company.
-Accordingly, the requirement to report on clause (xvi)(a) of the Order is not applicable to the Company. - b) The Company has not conducted any Non-Banking Financial or Housing Finance activities without obtained a valid Certificate of Registration (CoR) from the Reserve Bank of India as per the Reserve Bank of India Act, 1934. - c) The Company is not a Core Investment Company as defined in the regulations made by Reserve Bank of India.
-Accordingly, the requirement to report on clause 3(xvi) of the Order is not applicable to the Company. - d) There is no Core Investment Company as a part of the Group, hence, the requirement to report on clause 3(xvi) of the Order is not applicable to the Company. - (xvii) According to the information and explanations given to us, the Company has not incurred cash losses in the current financial year.
-The Company has not incurred cash losses in the immediately preceding financial year - (xviii) There has been no resignation of the statutory auditors during the year and accordingly requirement to report on Clause 3(xviii) of the Order is not applicable to the Company. - (xix) On the basis of the financial ratios disclosed in note 28 to the financial statements, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+- (xiv) (a) The Company has an internal audit system commensurate with the size and nature of its business. - (b) The internal audit reports of the Company issued till the date of the audit report, for the period under audit have been considered by us. - (xv) The Company has not entered into any non-cash transactions with its directors or persons connected with its directors and hence requirement to report on clause 3(xv) of the Order is not applicable to the Company. - (xvi) (a) The provisions of section 45-IA of the Reserve Bank of India Act, 1934 (2 of 1934) are not applicable to the Company.
+Accordingly, the requirement to report on clause (xvi)(a) of the Order is not applicable to the Company. - (b) The Company is not engaged in any Non-Banking Financial or Housing Finance activities.
+Accordingly, the requirement to report on clause (xvi)(b) of the Order is not applicable to the Company. - (c) The Company is not a Core Investment Company as defined in the regulations made by Reserve Bank of India.
+Accordingly, the requirement to report on clause 3(xvi) of the Order is not applicable to the Company. - (d) There is no Core Investment Company as a part of the Group, hence, the requirement to report on clause 3(xvi) of the Order is not applicable to the Company. - (xvii) The Company has not incurred cash losses in the current financial year.
+The Company has not incurred cash losses in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year and accordingly requirement to report on Clause 3(xviii) of the Order is not applicable to the Company. - (xix) On the basis of the financial ratios disclosed in note 28 to the financial statements, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) a) In respect of other than ongoing projects, there are no unspent amounts that are required to be transferred to a fund specified in Schedule VII of the Companies Act (the Act), in compliance with second proviso to sub section 5 of section 135 of the Act.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) (a) In respect of other than ongoing projects, there are no unspent amounts that are required to be transferred to a fund specified in Schedule VII of the Companies Act (the Act), in compliance with second proviso to sub section 5 of section 135 of the Act.
 This matter has been disclosed in note 18(b) to the financial statements.

-b) There are no unspent amounts in respect of ongoing projects, that are required to be transferred to a special account in compliance of provision of sub section (6) of section 135 of Companies Act.
+(b) There are no unspent amounts in respect of ongoing projects, that are required to be transferred to a special account in compliance of provision of sub section (6) of section 135 of Companies Act.
 This matter has been disclosed in note 18(b) to the financial statements.